 A quick browse of these sites and you’ll see countless buying discussions, such as: “Has anyone used tool X?
 What are your thoughts about them?”, or “What are the differences between tool A and tool B…?”

 To execute this tactic at scale, partner with your marketing team.
-There are numerous social listening tools available and it is likely that your marketing colleagues are already using one of them for social media monitoring, which can also be used to capture leads.
+There are numerous social listening tools available and it is likely that your marketing colleagues are already using one of them for social media monitoring, which can also be used for high-quality lead generation.

 An example is Awario which is a social media monitoring platform that also offers a Leads feature as a free add-on to the reputation management feature set.